hamza-m-masood/multiterm-astro/src/content/posts/introduction-to-oauth.md

 ## OAuth 2.0 components

-- **Resource Owner**: This is the person who controls access to an API and can grant limited permission to another application.
+- **Resource Owner**: This is a real person who controls access to an API and can grant limited permission to another application.
 In other words, they decide to share access to certain parts of their API with another app.
 The resource owner also uses a web browser to approve this access.
   In our example, the resource owner is you 🫵!
-You own the Facebook account (the API) that Strava wants limited access to, so it can post on your behalf.
+You own the Facebook account (the API) that Strava wants limited access to, so it can make a Facebook post on your behalf.
 - **Protected Resource**: The component that the resource owner (you) has access to.
 This is normally an API.
 In our example, the Protected Resource will be your Facebook account.
-- **Client**: The piece of software that access the protected resource (your Facebook account) on behalf of the resource owner (you).
+- **Client**: The piece of software that accesses the protected resource (your Facebook account) on behalf of the resource owner (you).
 In our example the Client is the Strava.